 an Equity Intermediary has invested in an entity that, at the time of the first investment, was an Excluded Equity Final Recipient; or

-an investment made by an Equity Intermediary has caused the Equity Intermediary to be in breach of the criteria set out in the [relevant] Product Schedule, and
+an investment made by an Equity Intermediary has caused the Equity Intermediary to be in breach of the criteria set out in the Agreement, this Annex I or in the [relevant] Product Schedule, and

 where these abovementioned situations under Article 8.3(a) and (b) could not be reasonably remedied, then the Implementing Partner shall promptly raise that matter with the Commission.
 The Commission and the Implementing Partner shall agree on the relevant course of action including, without limitation, to exclude such specific investments from the coverage of the EU Guarantee.